LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

    }

+.. index:: ! endpoint, ! route, ! routing

 Controllers Map to Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first request we will work with is a GET request.
 When mapping the route for the GET request we want to designate the path that the method needs to be called for.
-ASP.NET MVC has two different ways to map routes: default routing and attribute routing.
-For now, we will be using default routing and will progress to attribute routing later on.
+ASP.NET MVC has two different ways to map routes: conventional routing and attribute routing.
+For now, we will be using conventional routing and will progress to attribute routing later on.

 .. sourcecode:: csharp
    :linenos: